qbicsoftware/docs/README.md

 # docs
-Documentation about all the things that have to be done at QBiC
+Documentation about all the things that have been done at QBiC